Representation stability and outer automorphism groups: Introduction

+In Section~\ref{sec-central-stability} we give a slight generalization of the machinery described in~\cite{GanLi} and show that any finitely presented objects satisfies central stability.
 This result illustrates the fact that the representations encoded in a finitely presented object need to satisfy strong compatibility conditions.
 It tells us that we can recover the value $X(G)$ from a finite amount of data, namely the poset $N(G,n)$ and the representations $X(G/H)$.
 We note that the poset $N(G,n)$ is always finite and often can be determined by purely combinatorial means.
 For instance, in the abelian $p$-group case its cardinality can be explicitly calculated using the Hall polynomials~\cite{Butler}*{2.1.1}.

 Given an epimorphism $\alpha \colon B \to A$, we also investigate the behaviour of the structure maps $\alpha^* \colon X(A) \to X(B)$ for sufficiently large groups $A$ and $B$.
 In this case however, we need to restrict to the locally noetherian case.
 Consider the following families of finite abelian $p$-groups: